Picture-perfect Los Cabos offers a desert-meets-sea aesthetic, with gorgeous golden rock formations that tumble down to the wide-open Pacific Ocean.

 September

-Key events: Independence Day
+Key events: Mexican Independence Day

 October

-Storms continue into October, though they tend to taper off considerably compared to September.
+Storms continue into October, though they tend to taper off considerably when compared to September.
 October is also when Los Cabos begins to prepare for the rush of the holiday high season.
 Hotel rates start to climb, and the events calendar starts to pick up again, especially when it comes to fishing tournaments.

 Key events: Los Cabos Billfish Tournament, Bisbee's Los Cabos Offshore Tournament, Bisbee's International Black & Blue Tournament, Fiestas Tradicionales Cabo San Lucas, Los Cabos Gran Fondo